-- 10.1.12 Set out below are a series of plans that identify possible future housing sites, these are individually referenced together with an indication of their potential capacity and coloured to indicate their status.
+10.1.13 Set out below are a series of plans that identify possible future housing sites, these are individually referenced and coloured to indicate their status.
 Red sites are those under construction (identified to provide context only).
 Amber indicates those sites with planning permission but which are yet to commence development on site.
 Many of these sites are however, currently progressing.
-The green sites, include sites previously allocated but yet to secure planning consent, together with new sites promoted through the 'call for sites', these are sites promoted by landowners and developers and sites previously identified as deliverable. - 10.1.13 You are asked to review the sites and comment on the sites presented (quoting their individual reference number) responding to the questions set out below.
+The green sites, include sites previously allocated but yet to secure planning consent, together with new sites promoted through the 'call for sites', these are sites promoted by landowners and developers and sites previously identified as deliverable.
+Appendix B Housing site options provides an indication of their estimated capacity.